No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Symptoms of Addiction

 Recognizing the symptoms of addiction is critical for early intervention.
-They are broadly categorized as physical, behavioral, and emotional.
+These symptoms are broadly categorized as physical, behavioral, and emotional.

 People with addiction may have physical symptoms that include drastic changes in weight, appearance, or sleep patterns.